microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-a-microsoft-teams-sso-tab.md

 ---
-title: "Build a Microsoft Teams SSO tab with the Microsoft Graph Toolkit"
+title: "Build a Microsoft Teams Single Sign-on (SSO) tab with the Microsoft Graph Toolkit"
-description: "Get started building a Microsoft Teams SSO tab using the Microsoft Graph Toolkit."
+description: "Get started building a Microsoft Teams SSO tab using the Microsoft Graph Toolkit." ms.localizationpriority: medium
-localization_priority: Normal
 author: simonagren
 ---

 # Build a Microsoft Teams Single Sign-On (SSO) tab with the Microsoft Graph Toolkit

-This topic covers how to get started using the Microsoft Graph Toolkit in a Microsoft Teams solution.
-This guide is for a single page app with single sign-on (SSO) and does require a backend.
-For implementing a Teams tab with interactive login, see [Build a Microsoft Teams Tab](./build-a-microsoft-teams-tab.md).
+This topic describes how to use the Microsoft Graph Toolkit in a Microsoft Teams solution.
+This guide is for a single-page app with single sign-on (SSO) and does require a backend.
+If you're implementing a Teams tab with interactive sign in, see [Build a Microsoft Teams Tab](./build-a-microsoft-teams-tab.md).

-Getting started involves the following steps:
+Building an SSO tab involves the following steps:

 1. Add the Microsoft Graph Toolkit.
 1. Create the auth popup page.